 When the Direct Debit is set up, SLC acting under Regulation 18(2) will notify HMRC that deductions from a borrower's income are to stop.
+This is known as a 'Stop Notification'.
 In the event that a borrower has both a deduction from their salary and makes a Direct Debit payment through the Direct Debit scheme, the borrower may request a refund of the salary deduction.

 The Direct Debit option is not available to a borrower who has a combination of Plan 1, Plan 2, Plan 4 and/or Plan 5 loans in repayment status.
-This is because the statutory repayment of multi plan loans is a combined deduction from the borrowers income and deductions cannot be stopped if any of the loans are not within 23 months of being repaid in full.
-In such cases the Direct Debit option may result in the borrower paying by Direct Debit to SLC and via PAYE and/or SA, and therefore paying more each month than they would otherwise be required to repay.
+Because the statutory repayment of multi plan loans is a combined deduction from the borrowers income then deductions cannot be stopped if one of the loans is not within 23 months of being repaid in full.
+Therefore the Direct Debit option for the loan that is due to be repaid within 23 months may result in the borrower paying by Direct Debit to SLC and via PAYE and/or SA, and therefore paying more each month than they would otherwise repay.